A Mobile First website design example and tutorial!

 REAL TIME EMAIL AND SMS SERVER ALERTS when suspicious activity and or malicious intent is detected from a website visitor!

-THIS MOBILE FIRST WEBSITE DESIGN DELIVERS A CONSISTENT USER INTERFACE (UI) LAYOUT ACROSS ALL DEVICES!
+THIS DESIGN DELIVERS A CONSISTENT USER INTERFACE (UI) ACROSS ALL DEVICES!

 If you found this information helpful, please consider adding this page to your📱Home Screen.